 This 4-unit 10-week course (formerly PP&D 115) is entirely online and available to all UC undergraduates.
 Enrollment space is limited.

-Search course codes 53120 (Lecture) and 53121 (Discussion) on the UCI Schedule of Classes to see course details for the Spring 2019 term.
+Once the Spring 2020 schedule is published (February 8, 2020) Use the UCI Schedule of Classes to see course details for the Spring 2020 term.
 No authorization code is required.

 "I thought that this class would be really difficult as it was an online class but really, this class is made for you to learn and to enjoy learning...
 It was one of the first classes at UCI that I really enjoyed and it helped reignite my passion for poverty alleviation.
 Despite it being online, this class was one of the most engaging classes I’ve had with the discussion posts giving me a chance to hear the stories of my peers as well as the online discussions where we could ask our own poverty related questions to professionals within the field."